“The only proof he needed for the existence of God was music.” —Kurt Vonnegut

 Big Harp George: Living in the City.
 I’ve reviewed past recordings by Big Harp George and wrote the liner notes for his album Uptown Cool, so it’s been enjoyable to see the steady growth in this artist from his first album Chromaticism.
 That title tips the hat to his chosen instrument, the chromatic harmonica, not generally seen as a signature blues instrument, though I was surprised to learn of its use on Martin Lang’s Bad Man.
 And Big Harp George has proven that with the right technique and song stylings, it’s a worthy addition to the blues arsenal.

 On Living in the City, George subsumes his instrument to the collective sound of the band and a large cohort of guest players, focusing instead on developing his vocals.
 You can hear his voice developing more resonance and subtle cadences compared to his early songs, particularly on slower numbers like “Heading Out to Itaipu.”
 And as with Uptown Cool, this album reflects his “growing addiction to playing with horns,” which tend to carry the tunes.
 Little Charlie Baty, who sadly passed away in 2020, once again makes his tasteful, adept guitar work indispensable.
 There are tastefully blended world music instruments that grace tracks such as the Paraguayan harp played by Carlos Reyes on “Itaipu” and “Enrique.”
-(The intro to the former had me mistaking this for a violin.)
+The intro to “Itaipu” also uses a tastefully blended violin.

 George’s Palestinian heritage surfaces in the powerful anthem “Meet Me at the Fence,” dedicated “to the memory of Razn al-Najjar and to all the young Palestinians yearning for freedom in the Gaza Strip.”
 The song features a distinctly Middle Eastern intro, a “taqsim” or free improvisation on an Arabic instrument called the qanun played by Palestinian artist Firas Zreik.
 George duets with Zreik’s mother, Amal Murkus, a major star of the Palestinian music scene.
 She sings the final verse in a Palestinian dialect of Arabic.